contactandyc/another-c-library/2_timing.md

     referenced in the name
 ```

 The first thing to do is to copy timer.h to stla_timer.h and then apply the rules mentioned above.
-The stla_timer header file exists in the current directory what follows is a partial diff.
+The stla_timer header file exists in the current directory.
+What follows is a partial diff.

 ```
 $ diff timer.h stla_timer.h